SamFeltip/Blog-Content/Forms.md

 ---
-tags:
+tags: [technology/programming]
-  - technology/programming
 ---

 How can I use table storage for forms?

-## Questions
+# Questions

 PK: form

 RK: questionId

-## Question answers
+# Question Answers

 PK: form

 RK: QAid

 Value

-## Form comments
+# Form Comments

 PK: UserFormId

 FK: CommentId

 QuestionId

 Timestamp

 Commenter userId

 Comment

 Status: open/pending/resolved

 # Queries

 - Open a form and fill in details
 	- Form
 	- questions for a form
 	- QAs for a form and user
 - Review a user form fill in
 	- Form
 	- Questions for a form